Browsing Category

 By September 20, 2019 Film, Performance

-I hope you, fellow movie lovers, can see most of my picks in the next year or so as they begin to appear in theatres, or in some cases, as indicated, on streaming services very soon.
-But what is it really like to be at the festival itself?
-Here are a few moments from my fangirl seat.
+Note: I hope you, fellow movie lovers, can see most of my picks in the next year or so as they appear in theatres or some cases, as indicated, on streaming services very soon.

-Best on stage cast moment: Watching lives change as the exuberant Rocks cast, newcomers to show business, who expressed their devotion to one another and to British director Sarah Gavron and the entire creative team, who workshopped this wonderful film for a year with young people in the community to come up with context before coming up with a script.
+Best on-stage cast moment: Watching lives change as the exuberant Rocks cast, newcomers to show business, who expressed their devotion to one another and to British director Sarah Gavron and the entire creative team, who workshopped this fantastic film for a year with young people in the community to come up with context before coming up with a script.

 I was working on a story for my sister (who is up there in the balcony tonight) to say to her, Thank you, for being stronger than you needed to be, for being so full of joy and love like so many young women, who have to be stronger than necessary, but beneath that is joy and laughter.
 Sometimes we don’t get to see all of that.
 These girls are magical and you can’t be in a room with them for five minutes without laughing so hard that you cry.
 These were the rights ones to contribute their own stories about sisterhood and womanhood because we’re all best friends now, so, for my sister up there and my sisters here in this cast, it was perfect.